 Build Quality & Craftsmanship

-Being used to Herman Miller chairs, who are known for their excellent built quality, I wasn't sure how Steelcase's Leap would stack up.
+Being used to Herman Miller chairs, which are known for their excellent built quality, I wasn't sure how Steelcase's Leap would stack up.
 The build quality of the is on par with Herman Miller and in some cases may even surpass it.
-All of the materials used in their Leap chair feel of high quality.
+All of the materials used in their chair feel of high quality.

 The base and frame of the chair are rigid and built to last.
 You have a softer plastic material used for the Leap's back, arms, and headrest.
-Given that these are non-weight bearing components, I wouldn't intend these to become an issue.
+Given that these are non-weight-bearing components, I wouldn't intend these to become an issue.
 If they do for whatever reason, you have Steelcase's 12-year warranty to fall back on.

 Design & Features